termAbbreviationDescription

 Scholarships Money granted to students based on merit and/or need.
 Scholarships may be a one-time gift or renewable based on their individual requirements.
 They do not have to be paid back.

-Student Aid IndexSAIStarting in the 2024-2025 academic year, the SAI will replace the EFC as the measure to determine a student’s eligibility for need-based student financial aid.
+Student Aid IndexSAIStarting in the 2024–2025 academic year, the SAI will replace the Estimated Family Contribution (EFC) as the measure to determine a student’s eligibility for federal need-based student financial aid.

 Student Financial SupportSFSThe name of the office of financial aid for prospective and undergraduate students at Hopkins.